Let Sleeping Corpses Lie (film): In popular culture

-A sample of dialogue from the film appears in the track "Wizard in Black" by Electric Wizard on their 1997 album Come My Fanatics…
+A sample of dialogue from the film appears in the track "Wizard in Black" by Electric Wizard on their 1997 album Come My Fanatics….
+The band has also used the movie poster on merchandise.

-A song by the melodic death metal group Carcass named "The Living Dead at the Manchester Morgue", named after one of the film's English titles, was released on their 2020 Despicable EP.
+A song by the extreme metal group Carcass named "The Living Dead at the Manchester Morgue", named after one of the film's English titles, was released on their 2020 Despicable EP.

-The film's American titles, has been cited as the main inspiration for the name of the Edgar Wright short film, Don't.
+The film's American title has been cited as the main inspiration for the name of the Edgar Wright short film, Don't.